rohit1901/boom-router/README.md

 ### 1KB is too much, I can't afford it!

+For those who are looking for the smallest possible bundle size, you can use the standalone location hooks that are available in the package.
-We've got some great news for you!
-If you're a minimalist bundle-size nomad and you need a damn simple routing in your app, you can just use bare location hooks.
-For example, `useBrowserLocation` hook which is only **650 bytes gzipped** and manually match the current location with it:
+For example, `useBrowserLocation` hook which is only **~650 bytes gzipped** and manually match the current location with it:

 ```js